hidny/CuboidSimplePhaseNetSearch/README.md

 ### The 'flower'

 Let the bottom of the 1x1xN cuboid have multiple neighbours.
+I like to think of it as the bottom cell 'blooming' like a flower.

 ### The 'double flower'

-Let the both the bottom and the top of the 1x1xN cuboid have multiple neighbours, but maybe don't allow for layes that have empty spaces in between
+Let the both the bottom and the top cells of the 1x1xN cuboid have multiple neighbours, but maybe don't allow layers to have empty spaces in between unless they are connected to the top or bottom cell in different ways.

 ### The whole 1x1xN space